 Note: If you have technical difficulties during this exercise and you aren't able to cover the icebreaker questions in much depth (or at all) that is completely fine.
 Some students will spend the entire time debugging VS Code Live Share.
 While that is frustrating, getting you and your pair up and running on VS Code Live Share is the #1 goal of this lesson.

-Next, both pairs should do the following steps regardless of whether you are hosting - don't forget, even if you're not hosting yet, you will be in just a few minutes.
+Next, everyone should do the following steps regardless of whether you are hosting — don't forget, even if you're not hosting yet, you will be in just a few minutes.
+For in-person students, you only need to follow these steps once on each computer.

 Navigate to your desktop from the terminal (using commands you learned in Interacting with the Command Line).
-If you are on a Mac, the command will likely be
+If you are on a Mac or PC, the command will likely be

 Create a directory on your desktop called